-The City of Madison named two recipients of its 2006 Reverend Dr. Martin Luther King, Jr. Humanitarian Award: Mary Kay Baum and Sarah Fox.
-Dane County named Paul Kusuda and Jessica Doyle recipients of the 2006 Dane County Dr. Martin Luther King Jr. Recognition Award.
+The City of Madison named four recipients of its 2007 Reverend Dr. Martin Luther King, Jr. Humanitarian Award: Irwin A. and Robert D. Goodman, Milton L. McPike and Tosha Songolo.
+Dane County has selected four individuals to receive its 2007 Dane County Dr. Martin Luther King Jr. Recognition Award.
+The recipients are: Lea Zelda, Edith Lawrence Hilliard, Jason Carlos Gonzales and posthumously, Michael Harrington McKinney.
 Additional information about each of the recipients is below.

 City of Madison award recipients

-There are two recipients of the City of Madison’s Reverend Dr. Martin Luther King, Jr. Humanitarian Award for 2006.
+There are four recipients of the City of Madison’s Reverend Dr. Martin Luther King, Jr. Humanitarian Award for 2007.
 This annual award is given to individuals who have made outstanding and significant contributions in the spirit of brotherhood, sisterhood and harmony toward making Madison an ideal place in which to live.

-Baum and Fox were selected by the Reverend Dr. Martin Luther King, Jr. Humanitarian Award Committee, which chooses recipients each year.
+Irwin and Robert Goodman, Milton McPike and Tosha Songolo were selected by the Reverend Dr. Martin Luther King, Jr. Humanitarian Award Committee, which chooses recipients each year.
 The award has been given out annually since 1974.